NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 }
 ```

+____

+##### ImGUI Setup

+Context setup code needs to be called directly after GLFW Setup (within Window_Context() Setup Member function).

+Render Loop of GUI needs to be within the OpenGL render loop directly, doesn't work when within VIewer::tick() (despite this been within the GLFW / GL Context and the main application loop, I think its because glClearColour needs to be called first and this is only done within Viewer::Render() which itself is called within Viewer::Tick()).

+This can be safely encapsulated within a Member Function, but make sure the correct GL, GLFW calls have been done before its called within the correct scope.

+I had to add the direct path to the imgui headers, because the imgui source files include them (these need to be part of the project, or prebuilt and linked) otherwise i'd have to modify all include calls to find the imgui headers within my projects `../../ext/dearimgui/` header directory, its just easier to pass the path directly as an include search path, so I don't need to change all the includes.

+Make sure GUI Render calls within render loop are the last call, so the GUI Renders ontop, kind of a no brainer, but worth noting.

+GUI Shutdown calls within Viewer::gui_shutodwn() are called after the viewer application loop exits within viewer::exec().

+Make char[] buffers for InputText (Input and Ouput Paths) either static local vars within the gui_render() member function or members so the are not reset on each frame/draw of the GUI.

+Could use ImGUI Tree widget (See demo window example) to list the joint/bone hierarchy.

+_____

 ##### Skeleton Class

 Skeleton Class is not inherited from Primitive, but instead contains the array of all bone mesh primitives, defining the skeleton (fetched from BVH_Data), Skeleton will also apply modifications to joints based on the IK Solve.
 Its render call, calls render for each bone applying transformations based on joints + channels.